SwiftGGTeam/Swift.GGAppServer/README.md

 ## Intro

-Current the swift version we use is `DEVELOPMENT-SNAPSHOT-2016-03-01-a`, it has already defined at `.swift-version` file in the source folder.
+Currently the swift version we use is `DEVELOPMENT-SNAPSHOT-2016-03-01-a`, it has already defined at `.swift-version` file in the source folder.

 This project support running in teminal or Xcode, before running, you must install and config.